 - Do not use this medicine together with alfuzosin, carbamazepine, cisapride, dihydroergotamine, ergotamine, lovastatin, lurasidone, methylergonovine, oral midazolam, phenobarbital, phenytoin, pimozide, rifampin, sildenafil, simvastatin, triazolam, or St John's wort.

 - There are many drugs that can interact with this medicine.
 Make sure your doctor knows about all other medicines you are using, especially the following:

-- Bosentan, colchicine, cyclosporine, dexamethasone, itraconazole, ketoconazole, oxcarbazepine, quetiapine, rifabutin, rifapentine, salmeterol, tadalafil, voriconazole
+- Atorvastatin, bosentan, colchicine, cyclosporine, dexamethasone, digoxin, fluticasone, itraconazole, ketoconazole, oxcarbazepine, quetiapine, rifabutin, rifapentine, salmeterol, sirolimus, tacrolimus, tadalafil, voriconazole

 - If you take an antacid, take it 2 hours before or after you take this medicine.